aneldev/dynadux/README.md

 ## Use the "app" store

-Now our `store` it won't the direct the `dynadux` store but a more sophisticated one.
+Now our `store` it won't be directly a `dynadux` store but a more sophisticated business one.

 ```
 const store = createTodoAppStore(state => console.log('State change:', state));

 ```

-And we can add a todo in more business oriented way.
+And we can add a todo in a more business logic way.

 ```
 store.addTodo({id: '121', label: 'Drink beers'});
 ```

-For React components the store would instantiated like this on constructor.
+For React components the store should be instantiated in constructor.
 ```
 const store = createTodoAppStore(this.setState.bind(this));